-The NHS also faces a very different task to the one envisaged when the five-year funding deal was agreed.
+The NHS now faces a very different task to the one envisaged when the five-year funding deal was agreed.
 Responding to the Covid-19 pandemic, including tackling the rising backlog for NHS treatment, will require substantial additional investment in future years.
-Additional, multi-year, funding will also be required to deliver the government’s commitments to increase the number of clinical staff, deliver more primary care appointments and build more NHS hospitals.
+Additional, multi-year, funding will also be required to deliver the government’s commitments to increase the number of staff, deliver more primary care appointments and build more NHS hospitals.

 The government faces difficult decisions as a result of the uncertain economic context due to Covid-19 and the United Kingdom leaving the European Union.
 Ultimately, funding levels for public services are a political choice.

 In making these choices, politicians should be honest about the shortcomings in the availability and quality of care that will arise if services do not receive the resources they need.

 Most funding for publicly funded health services in England comes from central taxation, with overall NHS budgets set by national government.
 This model is fundamentally sound, being both efficient and equitable, and is strongly supported by the public.
 However, for decades, NHS funding has faced repeated cycles of ‘boom and bust’, with periods of chronic under-investment followed by intervals of rapid growth.

 In the decade following the global financial crisis, the health service faced the most prolonged spending squeeze in its history, as increases in funding failed to keep pace with demand for services due to a growing population, people living longer, often with multiple long-term conditions, and advances in technology and treatment.
 This led to trade-offs between different areas of health expenditure; spending on buildings, equipment, investing in training more staff and prevention was deprioritised in order to pay for the day-to-day running of services.
 This was a false economy that stored up problems for the future.